Skip to main content

 How it works

-To deploy your Application on a cloud account, LocalOps takes an environment-based approach.
+To deploy your code on a cloud account, LocalOps takes an environment-based approach.

-LocalOps will provision a dedicated Application environment with exclusive cloud infrastructure in the target cloud account and deploy your app inside.
+LocalOps will then provision the following set of exclusive cloud resources in the target cloud account to bring the environment up and deploy your services inside.

 • Private subnets